NCBI-Hackathons/McDiff/README.md

 ## Methods

-Programing Methods:
+Warm-up:
-  We started by getting comfortable with the experiments that were running in the nucleus.
-We then started going over the matlab and mathematica script that originally ran this program, with the lack of simulation.
+We started by getting comfortable with the experiments that were being performed in the nucleus.
+We then reviewed the existing Matlab and Mathematica scripts that originally ran this program, although with the lack of simulation to find optimal parameters.

-  We started in on programing by working on our parsing functions.
-  Then we had the outline of the simulated nucleus and populated the nucleus with the simulated particles.
+Parsing/ Setup functions:
+We uploaded the outline of the simulated nucleus.
+We then populated the nucleus with a gaussian distributed collection of simulated particles.
+This is done by creating a square region around the nucleus.
+Then 36,000 particles are placed in the square; they are checked for localization within or without the nucleus and the first 12,000 points localized within the nucleus are used for the simulation.
+This implementation is ~10x faster than placing individual points and checking for their inclusion in the nucleus.

+Simulation:

+The simulation starts with all of the point in the nucleus, then the region of interest (ROI) is placed within the nucleus.
+We then calculate the percent of particles that are considered to be immobile, as for some cells, there are some proteins that are not free to move.
+Then within the ROI we calculate the percent that will not be read by the camera in the experiment because they will be bleached.
+Once this setup is complete we can start to have the mobile particles move.

+The way that we calculate movement was given to us by **P-chem Guy** as he created the original program, and knows how the simulations should move.
+Each particle is moved either in the positive/negative x,y directions, with lengths of each having a random gaussian movement.
+The program then moves the particles for each timestep, and the number of particles within the ROI is recorded, with each timestep.

-  We ran into a roadblock when the simulation of movement within the nucleus was taking a long time ~ 10 minutes.
-We found that the we could speed it up by almost x100 by using a vector library within the shapely library.
+We ran into a roadblock when the simulation of movement within the nucleus was taking a long time (~10 minutes).
+We found that the we could speed it up by almost 100x by using a vector library within the shapely library.
 Shapely is used to outline the nucleus and simulate the walls.

-  Once we had a simulation of the nucleus we started work on plotting the nucleus simulation results.
+Once we had a simulation of particles moving in the nucleus, we started work on plotting the nucleus simulation results.

 Then we worked on importing data from the experiments, and fitting simulated curves to the experimental curves.
 From there we could get an r-squared value and see which simulation gave us the best fitted curve with adjusted D and F values.
 This is done by running each simulation with different D’s and F’s and finding the best simulation with the most fit curve.

 # Installation options: